public dissemination

 website | newsletter | protocols

-• Every two weeks, INDIGO has published a newsletter.
-These newsletters – which can all be found here – always feature the same three hyperlinked sections:
+• INDIGO published a bi-weekly newsletter in the first 16 project months.
+These newsletters – which can be found here – always featured the same three hyperlinked sections:

 • A short mention of all upcoming meetings.